Koninklijke Philips N.V. (PHG): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1982 Co-developed the Compact Disc (CD) with Sony Transformed the music industry and set a new standard for digital audio storage.
+1982 Co-developed the Compact Disc (CD) with Sony Transformed the music industry, setting a new global standard for digital audio storage.

 Koninklijke Philips N.V.
 (PHG) Ownership Structure